jikkujose/JikkuJose.github.io/README.md

-# Jekyll Blog
+# jikkujose.in

-Testing Jekyll
+Porting to a simple Jekyll setup